sveltia/sveltia-cms/README.md

 - Uses the GraphQL API where possible for better performance, as mentioned above.
 You don’t need to set the `use_graphql` option to enable it for GitHub and GitLab.
 - The Git branch name is automatically set to the repository’s default branch (`main`, `master` or whatever) if not specified in the configuration file, preventing data loading errors due to a hardcoded fallback to `master`[^27].
 - You can [disable automatic deployments](#disabling-automatic-deployments) by default or on demand to save costs and resources associated with CI/CD and to publish multiple changes at once[^24].
-- The GitLab backend comes with background service status checking, just like GitHub.
+- The GitLab backend support comes with background service status checking, just like GitHub.

 ### Better i18n support

+- Sveltia CMS was built with a multilingual architecture from the very beginning.
+You can expect top-notch i18n support.
 - You can easily switch between locales while editing with just a click on a button instead of a dropdown list.
 - Fields in non-default locales are validated as expected[^13].
 - Boolean, DateTime, List and Number fields in the entry preview are displayed in a localized format.